Israel identifies remains of child hostages but says body Hamas returned was not their mother

 Militants who handed over the bodies displayed four black coffins on a stage in the Gaza Strip surrounded by banners, including one depicting Netanyahu as a vampire.
 On each coffin, a photo of one of the hostages was stapled to the side.

 Large numbers of masked and armed militants looked on as the coffins were loaded onto Red Cross vehicles before being driven to Israeli forces.
-The military later held a small funeral ceremony, at the request of the families, before transferring the bodies to a laboratory in Israel for formal identification using DNA.
+The military later held a small funeral ceremony, at the request of the families, before transferring the bodies to the forensics lab for DNA testing.

 “Our hearts — the hearts of an entire nation — lie in tatters,” Israeli President Isaac Herzog said.
 “On behalf of the State of Israel, I bow my head and ask for forgiveness.
 Forgiveness for not protecting you on that terrible day.
 Forgiveness for not bringing you home safely.”